0xgh057r3c0n/ClonePhish/README.md

 2. **Access the Cloned Website:**

    Once the server is running, you can access the cloned site locally.
 The tool will log system information and user inputs to Terminal.
-You can access it by navigating to `http://192.168.29.95:8080/` in your web browser.
+You can access the cloned site by navigating to `http://192.168.29.95:8080/` popping in your terminal to your web browser.

 ## Example Output